montreal91/workshop/jumble/text/cv_draft.md

 That task left me exhausted so I decided to step back a little.
 Needed to recover, and to get an overview of my previous career, read books and craft my pet projects to test new concepts.

-### Naumen Service Desk (Naumen)
+### Naumen, Chelyabinsk — Intern/Junior Java Software Engineer
+July 2016 — November 2016

+Naumen Service Desk — a solution for automation of management process in IT and service maintenance of production.

 Stack: Java, Spring, Hibernate

-The goal of the project is automation of management process in IT and service maintenance on production.

-I was an intern and did maintenance tasks and minor improvements.
-This was the first project where I've seen three-layered architecture in action and though I was just an intern and worked for a short period of time, it was very valuable experience for me and I've learned a lot about industry-level development.
+* Learned basic patterns of enterprise applications;
+* Developed minor features;
+* Fixed bugs;
+* Wrote migration scripts;

 ### Graduation Project (Chelyabinsk State University)
 TBA